SkillsFundingAgency/tl-find-provider-api/README.md

 If the postcode is not found in provider search, the API will return a 404 result with a message indicating the postcode was not found.

 API calls need to include an `Authorization` header with an HMAC signature.
+(Locations currently does not require the authorization header.)